 Senior Academic – Years 7 to 11

-Computing offers exciting possibilities to understand and control new technologies.
-Physical Education and Games encourage health and fitness, as well as providing opportunities to acquire and develop skills and attitudes to individual endeavour and teamwork.
-Add to the mix the moral and ethical dimensions discussed in PSHE and Religious Education and you have an academic programme that is broad and balanced, enjoyable and intellectually demanding.
-In Year 9, Business and Electronics are introduced to ensure that pupils experience all of our GCSE subjects before choosing which subjects they wish to study further.
-EAL is offered as a specialist subject throughout Senior School.
+Computing offers exciting opportunities to understand and control new technologies.
+Physical Education and Games promote health and fitness, as well as opportunities to develop skills and attitudes towards individual endeavour and teamwork.
+The moral and ethical dimensions explored in PSHE and Religious Education further enrich the curriculum, resulting in a programme that is broad, balanced, intellectually demanding, and enjoyable.

 Art & Design